mounikaperi/java-spring-projects/README.md

 		- then mapping function is not called
   		- adds Key with value parameter to map directly without calling the mapping function.

+Comparing Collection Types:

+	List
+ 		- Can contain duplicate elements - YES
+   		- Elements always ordered - YES ( by index)
+     		- Has keys and values?
+NO
+       		- Must add/remove in specific order - NO
+	Map
+ 		- Can contain duplicate element - YES( for values)
+   		- Elements always ordered - No
+     		- Has keys and values - Yes
+       		- Must add/remove in specific order?
+YES Queue
+ 		- Can contain duplicate elements- YES
+   		- Elements always ordered - Yes (retrieved in defined order)
+     		- Has keys and values - No
+       		- Must add/remove in specific order?
+Yes
+	Set
+ 		- Can contain duplicate elements - NO
+   		- Elements alwys ordered  No
+     		- Has keys and values - No
+       		- Must add/remove in specific order- No

+	Type 			Java Collections Framework Interface	Sorted?
+Calls hashCode?
+Calls compareTo?
+ 	ArrayDeque		Deque					No		No			No
+  	ArrayList		List					No		No			No
+   	HashMap			Map					No		Yes			No
+    	HashSet			Set					No		Yes			No
+     	LinkedList		List, Deque				No		No			No
+      	TreeMap			Map					Yes		No			Yes
+       	TreeSet			Set					Yes		No			Yes

+ Older Collections:

+ 	There are few collection that are no longer on the exam but you might come across in the older code.
+All three were early Java data structures
+  		- Vector - Implements List
+    		- HashTable- Implements Map
+      		- Stack - Implements Queue